Skip to main content

 Communication Operator

-Communication Operators are responsible for managing the lifecycle of the Adapters, including creating, updating, and deleting Adapters.
+Communication Operators are responsible for managing the lifecycle of a Pool's workloads, including creating, updating, and deleting them.
+A workload is either an Adapter (a Plug or Socket that connects OctoMesh to an external system) or an Application (a containerized business application that runs alongside the platform and can be exposed publicly through an ingress).
 Every Communication Operator is tenant-independent and may manage one or more tenant-specific Pools.
-A Pool is a collection of Adapters that are managed together.
-The Communication Operator is responsible for deploying the Adapters to the desired environment and managing their lifecycle.
+A Pool is a collection of workloads that are managed together.
 Pools usually have a separate namespace in Kubernetes.

 Edge Adapters